 This video information is available:

-- In different languages as subtitles — Instructions to see translations are below
+- In different languages — Instructions to see subtitles and transcripts are below

 - As a Text Transcript with Description of Visuals below